jilisamkeloag7-cmd/real-time-temperature-monitoring-system/README.md

 ## Results
-The system successfully displayed real-time temperature changes and plotted accurate Temperature vs Time graphs with a spit of one second.
+The system successfully displayed real-time temperature changes and plotted accurate Temperature vs Time graphs with a spit of one second. to see the system be tested at room temperature: https://drive.google.com/file/d/1GfgMlcbKcz-eO7kMuFcEK1_yi9oRX_eP/view?usp=sharing to see the system be tested at different environmental conditions(touching the sensor) : https://drive.google.com/file/d/1u7ZA5gR-g0wvQJAmDidrAxQTqaCGF1nd/view?usp=sharing

 ## Documentation
 See the project presentation for system architecture, diagrams, and experimental results.